zhihuammu/ODE-book/_sources/chaps/08/chap08_5_reordering.md

-Similar to the command **symrcm** for RCM reordering, in MATLAB the command **colperm** returns the column count reordering of A. This is a permutation matrix q such that $A(q,q)$ tends to move rows and columns with higher nonzero count towards the end of the matrix (a down-arrow effect).
+Similar to the command `symrcm` for RCM reordering, in MATLAB the command `colperm` returns the column count reordering of $A$.
+This is a permutation matrix $q$ such that $A(q,q)$ tends to move rows and columns with higher nonzero count towards the end of the matrix (a down-arrow effect).